wp-plugins/bp-profile-message-ux/trunk/readme.txt

 With this plugin you can stay on a profile page and send private or public messages to that member.

 This plugin uses the default WordPress 'thickbox' code, so it is very difficult to style.
-If you need the ability to style the popup window or adjust the javascript, you might be interested in the premium version here: http://www.philopress.com/products/buddymessageux/
+If you need the ability to style the overlay or adjust the javascript, you might be interested in the premium version here: http://www.philopress.com/products/buddymessageux/